outlier-collective/aws-app-sync/README.md

 ### Data Sources & Templates
 The AppSync component supports 4 AppSync data sources and their corresponding mapping templates.
 You could add as many data sources as your application needs.
 For each field (or operation) in your Schema (ie. `getPost`), you'll need to add a mapping template that maps to a data source.

-Here are the data sources that are supported
+Here are the data sources that are supported:

 #### Lambda Data Source
+Here's an example setup for a Lambda data source:

+**serverless.yml**

 ```yml
 myLambda: